 Our advice would be to do a little research and decide where you stand on this topic.
 If you do decide to visit a hill tribe village, be sure to choose a company that is paying the villagers fairly and operating in an ethical way.
 Also, do some research on the history of these indigenous group - many of whom are refugees - and you will have a much more meaningful experience.

-his tree-shaded neighborhood in the Old City is quiet and has an abundance of adorable cafes.
+This tree-shaded neighborhood in the Old City is quiet and has an abundance of adorable cafes.
 It is close to a local market, street food, and isn’t too far from the major sites.
-Based off of location and value for our money, this was our favorite place in Chiang Mai.
+Based off of location and value for our money, we enjoyed our stay at Vida Guesthouse.